ivi-42/Chemical-Object-Detection/README.md

 unstable oxidizer = unstableox

+I am using TF 2.10 as it's the latest build that supports GPU use

 This is a work in progress, and I am utilizing my own machine that is not extremely powerful, when i'll have better equipment i'll update the results